TheosNotBigStuff/Cenora/README.md

 4. Use Scratch as a tool and submit it on our cenorFAQandHelp@gmail.com email.
 Then we will add it to our marketplace.

 5. Thanks for reading and try Cenora!

+Cenora 25.07 (Originally 25.05 But changed due to delays) Is nearly done, expect a release in July 1st Till 27th.